 Peaches are such a versitile fruit.
 You can make them sweet or savory, in salads, cobblers or as the star of the meal.
 My favorite is making homemade peach butter.
 It’s perfect for spreading on toast, biscuits or even as an ice cream topping.
 It’s easy to preserve as well by water bath canning.
 So, here’s how to make and can homemade peach butter.
+This is a spiced peach butter recipe, but you can also leave the spices out if you desire.
+The result will still be delicious.

 Making homemade peach butter is so simple, really.
 All you need are: